-First, wash the spider bite area on your dog with soap and water, or dog shampoo.
+First, wash the spider bite area on your dog with soap and water or dog shampoo.
 Then use a cold compress on the bite area.

 2. Potato Poultice

 Create a potato poultice by grating a peeled potato and putting the shreds into a thin piece of cloth.
-Using a rubber band, secure the potato pieces inside the cloth and apply the poultice to the spider bite until the potato is dry.
+Using a rubber band, secure the potato pieces inside the fabric and apply the poultice to the spider bite until the potato is dry.

 3. Baking Soda Paste

 Make the paste out of baking soda and water and apply it several times a day to improve the spider bite symptoms.
 For a thick paste, use three parts baking soda and one part water.

-Known for its skin reviving properties, aloe vera is another option for healing a spider bite on dogs.
-It can reduce inflammation and itchiness too.
-Do not use the gel from a direct aloe vera plant as a dog can likely ingest it and get sick.
+Aloe vera, known for its skin-reviving properties, is another option for healing a spider bite on dogs.
+It can reduce inflammation and itchiness, too.
+Please do not use the gel from a natural aloe vera plant, as a dog can likely ingest it and get sick.

 5. Vet Visitation

 Always try to capture the spider that may have bitten the dog, take a picture, or contain the spider in a safe place so that it can be adequately identified when a vet visit is needed.

-Vet Care of Spider Bites on Dogs
+Vet Care of Spider Bite on Dogs

-If the spider bite requires veterinary care, the healing process can still take anywhere from several days, to several weeks and even several months.
+If the spider bite requires veterinary care, the healing process can still take anywhere from several days to several weeks and even several months.

 If antivenin is not available, the veterinarian will treat the dog with pain medications and muscle relaxers to control the reaction.
 Supportive care may also be used, such as IV fluid.